Dynamic properties in a collisional model for confined granular fluids. A review: Chapman--Enskog method applied to the -model

 \subsection{Thermal conductivity and diffusive heat conductivity coefficient}

 The determination of the thermal conductivity coefficient $\kappa$ and the diffusive heat conductivity coefficient $\mu$ follows analogous steps as those exposed before for the shear and bulk viscosities.
 Given that the calculations are very long, they will be omitted here.
 We refer to the interested reader to Refs.\ \cite{GBS18,GBS20,GBS26} for more technical details of these calculations.
 In any case, for the sake of completeness, the explicit expressions of the relevant (scaled) transport coefficients are displayed in Table \ref{table1} for a two-dimensional system as functions of the density and the coefficient of restitution.
 In Table \ref{table1}, $\kappa^*(\al)=\kappa(\al)/\kappa_0$ where $\kappa_0=(d(d+2)/2(d-1))(\eta_0/m)$ is the low-density value of the thermal conductivity of an elastic gas.
-Moreover, $\mu^*=n\mu/T\kappa_0$.
-Note that the coefficient $\mu^*$ vanishes for elastic collisions; for this reason $\mu^*(\al)$ has been scaled with respect to $\kappa^*(1)$ (the value of $\kappa^*$ for elastic collisions).
+Moreover, $\zeta_0^*=\zeta_\text{M}/n\sigma v_\text{th}$ and $\mu^*=n\mu/T\kappa_0$.
+Note that the coefficient $\mu^*$ vanishes for elastic collisions; for this reason $\mu^*(\al)$ has been scaled with respect to $\kappa^*(1)$ (the value of $\kappa^*$ for elastic collisions). \vicente{Furthermore, the (scaled) heat diffusive coefficient $\mu^*$ also vanishes in the low-density regime ($\phi=0$) when one neglects the contribution of the kurtosis $a_2$ since $\mu^*\propto a_2$ when $\phi=0$.}

+Figure \ref{fig2} illustrates the dependence of the (scaled) shear viscosity coefficient $\eta^*(\al)/\eta^*(1)$ for $d=2$ and two values of the solid volume fraction $\phi$: $\phi=0.1$ (dilute granular gas) and $\phi=0.314$ (moderately dense granular gas).
+Here, $\eta^*(1)$ refers to the value of the (dimensionless) shear viscosity $\eta^*$ for elastic collisions.
+For the case of $\phi=0.314$, the theoretical results from Equations \eqref{4.25}--\eqref{4.38} are compared with the results from MD simulations \cite{SRB14}. \vicente{It is worthwhile remarking that the molecular dynamics method is based on Newton's law equations and hence, it avoids the usual assumptions involved in the kinetic theory description (molecular chaos and Equation \eqref{7.15} for accounting for spatial correlations at moderate densities).
+In this context, a comparison between kinetic theory and MD simulations is a quite stringent test for the former theory.}